Henry L. Stimson: Secretary of War (1911–1913)

 In 1911, President William Howard Taft appointed Stimson as Secretary of War.
 Stimson continued the reorganization of the army that had begun by Elihu Root, which improved its efficiency prior to its vast expansion in World War I. In 1913, Stimson left office following the accession of President Woodrow Wilson.

 World War I

-Following the outbreak of World War I in 1914, he was a strong supporter of Britain and France but also supported U.S. neutrality.
+Following the outbreak of World War I in 1914, Stimson was a strong supporter of Britain and France, although also supported U.S. neutrality.
 He called for preparation of a large, powerful army and was active in the privately funded Plattsburg Training Camp Movement to train potential officers.
-After the U.S. declared war in 1917, Stimson was one of the 18 selected by former President Theodore Roosevelt to raise a volunteer infantry division for service in France in 1917.

-President Woodrow Wilson refused to make use of the volunteers, and the unit disbanded.
-Stimson served the regular U.S. Army in France as an artillery officer and reached the rank of colonel in August 1918.
+After the U.S. declared war on the German Empire in April 1917, Stimson was one of the 18 men selected by former President Theodore Roosevelt to raise a volunteer infantry division for service in France in 1917.
+However, President Woodrow Wilson refused to make use of the volunteers, and the unit was disbanded.
+Stimson subsequently served in the regular U.S. Army in France as an artillery officer and reached the rank of colonel in August 1918.
 He continued his military service in the Organized Reserve Corps and rose to the rank of brigadier general in 1922.